hengstam/proglacial/README.md

 The following scripts are provided:

-	vectorize.py [rasterName]
+	vectorize.py

-		The argument it takes is the name of a .tif in /rasters.
+		OUTDATED: The argument it takes is the name of a .tif in /rasters.
 		For example, /rasters/exampleRaster.tif would be run as `python vectorize.py exampleRaster`.
 Will convert it to a similarly- named .shp file in /polygons.
 Can take a moment to load if you're running it first thing.

+		Currently will process all files in /rasters/areas/classif.

-	generateBuffer [shapefilePath] [outputPath] [bufferSizeInKm]
+	generateBuffer.py [shapefilePath] [outputPath] [bufferSizeInKm]

 		Takes arguments for the path within the roglacial directory.
 For example, `python generateBuffer misc/01_rgi60_Alaska/01_rgi60_Alaska.shp misc/buffers/rgi_buffer_5km 5` would generate a 5 km buffer of the 01_rgi60_Alaska.shp file.

-	findVectorError (Cannot be run in 32 bit mode!!!)
+	findVectorError.py (Cannot be run in 32 bit mode!!!)

+	unify.py [subdirectory of /proglacial]

 How to duplicate the bug: Download the .7z from the google drive /data/proglacialRasters and extract the folder /rasters into the root directory of this repository.